 Most of our trees come from Northern Wisconsin from a family tree farm that has been in business since 1966.
 They do their own shearing (shaping) in the summer and harvest only the best trees.

-At the Designer Landscapes Virden Christmas store, families have come from all over central Illinois to enjoy a fun, intimate experience.
+At the Designer Landscapes Christmas Shop, families have come from all over central Illinois to enjoy a fun, intimate experience.
 We enjoy seeing the families in multiple generations return year after year.
 We’ve always got fresh popcorn, music and our team of experts to help you pick out your perfect tree, wreath, or whatever outdoor decorating supplies you need.
 We love hearing your stories of past Christmases.
 So come on out and celebrate the season with us.